Ice Nine Kills: 2018–present: The Silver Scream series

 On June 20, 2018, Ice Nine Kills released "The American Nightmare", the first single from their fifth studio album The Silver Scream.
 It was accompanied by a music video inspired by the film A Nightmare on Elm Street (1984).
 The Silver Scream was released on October 5, 2018, and marked the band's highest chart debut to date.
 The album scanned almost 19,000 copies in its first week, landing the band their first top 10 records on the billboard top album chart.
 It features thirteen songs inspired by thirteen separate horror films.

-In an interview with Wall of Sound on September 24, 2018, Spencer Charnas revealed the band collaborated with Less Than Jake on the song "It is the End", which is based upon and inspired by the two theatrical film adaptations of Stephen King's 1986 epic supernatural horror novel It.
-Less Than Jake provided the brass instrument section of the song to give it a "sinister, carnival, circus vibe" The album also features a track called "Rocking the Boat", in which the band namedrops all of their previous releases and former singer Jeremy Schwartz makes a guest appearance.
+In an interview with Wall of Sound on September 24, 2018, Spencer Charnas revealed that the band collaborated with Fenix TX member Will Salazar and two Less Than Jake members Peter "JR" Wasilewski and Buddy Schaub on the song "It is the End" which is inspired by the 2017 film adaptation of Stephen King's 1986 epic supernatural horror novel It.
+Wasilewski and Schaub provided the brass instrument section of the song to give it a "sinister, carnival and circus vibe".

 On January 1, 2019, former bassist Shane Bisnett died at age 31.
 Frontman Spencer Charnas revealed the news via Instagram sharing a video and anecdotal story about his former bandmate who recorded bass on the band's 2010 album Safe Is Just a Shadow.
 Lead guitarist Justin DeBlieck released a tribute song named "Sunrise" under the moniker Fallbrook.

-On March 23, their bassist Justin Morrow parted ways with the band, joining Motionless in White.
-The band wrote "We are excited for Justin and wish him nothing but the best" and announced Joe Occhiuti as a permanent replacement.
+On March 23, 2019, Justin Morrow left the band to join Motionless in White, with Joe Occhiuti being announced as his replacement.
 Justin DeBlieck was also not present on the first two tours of 2019 while he was producing the new Motionless in White album, Disguise.

 On September 13, 2019, the band released an acoustic rendition of their hit song, "Savages".
-On September 24, the band released their final music video for the Silver Scream completing the storyline they had started with "The American Nightmare" with the release of a music video for the final track on the album, "IT is the End".
+On September 24, the band released their final music video for the Silver Scream completing the storyline they had started with "The American Nightmare" with the release of a music video for the final track on the album, "It is the End".

 On October 4, 2019, the band released the acoustic version for their song, "Stabbing in the Dark" featuring Matt Heafy of Trivium.
 The band's reissue of The Silver Scream, dubbed the "Final Cut", was released on October 25.
 The reissue featured the band covering Michael Jackson's hit song, "Thriller" and a song about the Scream horror series.

 On May 9, 2020, the band recorded a parody version of "Stacy's Mom" by Fountains of Wayne entitled "Jason's Mom", inspired by Friday the 13th (1980), in celebration for the day of the film's 40th anniversary.
 The song was released a year later on May 7, 2021.